CallumJMac/CallumJMac.github.io/_posts/2024-05-13-advanced_retrieval.md

     print('')
 ```

-Then, use a Cross-Encoder to predict scores for each retrieved chunk of information.
+Then, use a Cross-Encoder to predict scores for each retrieved chunk of information with the query.
 Re-rank the chunks based on the scores given and discard any chunks which are not contextually relevant to the prompt.

 ```python
 from sentence_transformers import CrossEncoder